theSage21/jaypore_ci/docs/source/index.rst

          the :class:`~jaypore_ci.reporters.markdown.Markdown` reporter that uses
          Mermaid graphs to show you pipeline dependencies.
     4. :class:`~jaypore_ci.interfaces.Remote` is where the report is published to.
 Currently we have:
-        - :class:`~jaypore_ci.remotes.git.Git` which can store the pipeline status in git itself.
+        - :class:`~jaypore_ci.remotes.git.GitRemote` which can store the pipeline status in git itself.
 You can then push the status to your github and share it with others.
 This works similar to git-bug.
         - :class:`~jaypore_ci.remotes.gitea.Gitea` can open a PR and publish pipeline status as the PR description on Gitea.